wesleywerner/eureka-docs/source/cookbook/altar/index.rst

 Switch to sector edit mode and select the circle sector. :kbd:`control-c` and :kbd:`control-v` to make a copy.
 Scale the copy to `1.2` on both `x` and `y` planes.

-Switching to 3D view at this point will show the copied sector rendering with artifacts, this is because the copied sector needs merging into the room.
+Switching to 3D view at this point will show the copied sector rendering with artefacts, this is because the copied sector needs merging into the room.
 Hover with the cursor inside the copied sector, the surrounding room highlights up to indicate this, and press :kbd:`spacebar` to solidify the sector:

 .. image:: capture_012.png